nao1215/sqly/website/content/shell.md

 Saved user to out/user.csv
 ```

-`.save DIR` never touches the sources. `.save --force` overwrites them.
+`.save DIR` never touches the sources. `.save --in-place` overwrites them.
 A session that changed no row writes no file and says so.